 When a consumer feels a connection with a business, it’s almost certain that they’ll become a loyal customer.
 Indeed, while many might perceive shopping to be an impersonal process, the reality is that a person’s emotions can have a big impact on how they choose to spend their money.
-Given that fact, businesses can and should do everything in their power to engage with their customers – both online and through other methods.
+Given that fact, businesses can and should do everything in their power to engage with customers – both online and through other methods.
 To that end, today we’ll share four innovative ways businesses can foster relationships with key clientele.
 Check them out here:

 In an ideal world, a business would have the staffing capabilities to communicate with customers 24/7/365.
 However, the reality is that relatively few companies have the budget to hire hundreds of customer-service employees.
 What’s more, doing so may be inefficient.
 In order to stay connected with customers outside of business hours, business owners may consider implementing automated features on their website – like chatbots for example.
 No, automated customer-service tools shouldn’t be used to replace real-life employees, but rather to supplement their efforts.